yinon-gold/mlops-dtu-project/reports/README.md

 >
 > Answer:

 We did not manage to implement monitoring of our deployed model.
-However, we would like to have monitoring implemented such that over time we could measure the loss overtime of the model in order to inform us of data driffting and model degradation.
+However, we would like to have monitoring implemented such that over time we could measure the loss overtime of the model in order to inform us of data drifting and model degradation.
 This would allow us to retrain the model when necessary.

-Additionally we could use monitoring with human feedback from our users from time to time.
+Additionally, we could use monitoring with human feedback from our users from time to time.

 ### Question 24